 P. Benign liver neoplasms.
 Clin Liver Dis

 This is the most common benign lesion of the liver, with a prevalence that ranges from 1% to 20% of the general population.
-Approximately two-thirds of all cavernous hemangiomas are found in the right lobe of the ...
+Approximately two-thirds of all cavernous hemangiomas are found in ...